QuekKangSheng/Odoo-To-Do-Management-App/README.md

 ## Author

-Built by Quek Kang Sheng as part of the People Software Developer Internship Exercise.
+Built by Quek Kang Sheng as part of the Software Developer Internship Exercise/Assessment.
 ```